 For the wet ingredients:

 - 1/4 cup vegan butter, cubed and chilled in the freezer for 5-10 minutes

-- In a large mixing bowl, whisk together the flours, baking powder, baking soda, and herbs.
+WHISK THE DRY: In a large mixing bowl, whisk together the ingredients for the dry mix.

-- Lightly flour a clean counter top and turn the dough onto it.
-Sprinkle with more flour and turn the dough over a few times, sprinkling more flour if it’s still sticking to your hands, until it just comes together.
+FINISH THE DOUGH: Heavily flour a clean counter top and turn the dough onto it.
+Sprinkle generously with more flour and turn the dough over a few times, sprinkling more flour if it’s still sticking to your hands, until it just comes together.

-- Form the dough into a 1-inch thick disc and use the top of a pint glass or biscuit cutter to cut 2 biscuits from the disc.
+CUT THE BISCUITS: Form the dough into a 1/2-inch thick disc and use the top of a pint glass or biscuit cutter to cut 1-2 biscuits from the disc.
 Place them on a lined baking sheet, touching.
-Re-form the dough and repeat until all the dough is used; you should have 6 biscuits total.
+Re-form the dough and repeat until all the dough is used; you should have 5-6 biscuits total.

-- Use your finger to create a divot in each biscuit and fill it with a tsp of melted vegan butter.
-Sprinkle with a pinch of salt and ground black pepper.
+BAKE THE BISCUITS: Use your finger to create a small divot in each biscuit and fill with a bit of melted vegan butter.
+Finish by sprinkling each biscuit with a pinch of salt and ground black pepper.
 Bake at 450F for 10-15 minutes.
 Allow to cool a few minutes, and enjoy!

 Amount Per Serving: Calories: 216Total Fat: 9gSaturated Fat: 2gTrans Fat: 1gUnsaturated Fat: 6gCholesterol: 0mgSodium: 485mgCarbohydrates: 31gFiber: 3gSugar: 0gProtein: 5g